Loreta2003/GenerativeGAOT-CFD/README.md

-# :goat: GAOT: Geometry-Aware Operator Transformer
+# : Geometry Aware Score-based Diffusion Models for Unstructured PDEs on Arbitrary Domains

 This repository contains the official source code for the paper:
-**"Geometry Aware Score-based Diffusion Models for Unstructured PDEs on Arbitrary Domains"**
+**"Geometry-Aware Diffusion Models for Unstructured Datasets"**

 For the implementation of large 3D datasets, e.g., DrivaerNet++, please refer to our other repository: [**GAOT-3D**](https://github.com/Shizheng-Wen/GAOT-3D).